Rabder/Illumio-Technical-Assessment/README.md

     2) Move your lookup csv file and your flow log data txt file to the data directory (log_data.txt and lookup.csv included by default).
     3) Ensure your working directory is /assessment
     4) Run from the terminal as python parser.py data/<Name of lookup file> data/<Name of flow log data file>.
+    5) For testing, run from the terminal as python test_parser.py

 ## Functionality of the program